 What is the most invisible weave for blending natural hair?

-Genius weft is the most invisible.
-It has no return hair, a flat seam, and can be cut freely—making it ideal for custom blends.
+Genius weft is often one of the most discreet options because it has no return hair, a flat seam, and can be cut for custom placement.
+For full-row installs, hand-tied weft can also create a very natural result.

 Is Remy hair enough for blending?